bigbass1997/TASD-Edit/README.md

 ### Building
-If you wish to build from source, Rust is integrated with the `cargo` build system.
+If you wish to build from source, for your own system, Rust is integrated with the `cargo` build system.
 To install Rust and `cargo`, just follow [these instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Once installed, while in the project directory, run `cargo build --release` to build, or use `cargo run --release` to run directly.
 The built binary will be available in `./out/release/tasd-edit/`

+To cross-compile builds for other operating systems, you can use [rust-embedded/cross](https://github.com/rust-embedded/cross).